2016 Had the Highest Number of Traffic Deaths Since '07

 - Using a three-tiered licensing system for new drivers under age 21

 Have you been injured or lost a loved one because of a negligent driver?
-You may be entitled to compensation for your medical expenses, lost income and property damage.
+A Baton Rouge personal injury lawyer can help to determine if you are entitled to compensation for your medical expenses, lost income and property damage.

 The car accident attorneys at Simien & Simien can help you by pursing fair compensation for all of the damages you have suffered.